ostafford/soup-landing-page/README.md

-# GA-Assignment-Submission

-Final General Assembly Assignment Submission
+# General Assembly Final Assigment Submission

 The was my final submission for the Front-End Web Development course done through General Assembly